-- To protect children, young people and vulnerable adults who attend or partake in any event or activity run by the Poultry Club of Great Britain - To provide staff and volunteers with the overreaching principles to our approach to safeguarding.
+- To protect children, young people and vulnerable adults who are attending or partaking in any event run by the PCGB. - To provide staff and volunteers with the overreaching principles to our approach to safeguarding.

-The Poultry Club of Great Britain believes that children, young people and vulnerable adults who attend or partake in any event or activity run by the Poultry Club of Great Britain should never experience abuse of any kind.
+The PCGB, believes that children, young people and vulnerable adults who attend or partake in any event run by the PCGB should never experience abuse of any kind.